You are here

 - Length: One-page resumes are generally expected for recent college graduates in all fields except teaching, where two pages may be necessary.
 Graduates with advanced degrees may also have two-page resumes.
 There is no length requirement for a CV in the United States.
 It can be as long as it takes to list all pertinent information.
 If you are using the CV to apply for a position in a country other than the United States, check the requirements for that country.

 - Point size: Use a single point size throughout, size 10-12.
 Your name may be as large as 14-point.
-Some say point sizes up to 14 are acceptable for the body of the resume but, to the human reader, anything over 12 may appear as if you are just taking up space.
 Anything smaller than 10-point may be too small to be read.

 - Font style: Use one common, non-decorative font style throughout.
 The two most common styles are Times New Roman and Helvetica.
 A few other common fonts are Arial, Palatino and Calibri.
 Do not vary the font style within the resume.